 2).
-If your item has been appraised, it should already be cleaned and polished.
+If your item has been appraised or evaluated (Descriptive Report), it should already be cleaned and polished.
 But if not, take it to a jeweler or goldsmith — some offer this service at no charge to the public.
+If your item is more complex, there may be a nominal charge.
 You item will sell best if it looks its best.

 3).
 It may prove useful to take or obtain good, clear digital photos of your jewelry.
 Use your camera’s macro or close-up function and take the photo preferably on a neutral, light gray background.

 4).
 There are at least four broad levels of the market in which to resell your jewelry:

 a). private: this is the level where you will generally recoup the greatest return for your jewelry.
 Private sale is resale to personal contacts, family or to the general public.
 This category also includes public sale via eBay, Craigslist, newspaper advertisement and other similar venues (see item 5 below for more information on how to advertize and sell SAFELY).